authzed/terraform-provider-authzed/docs/guides/getting-started.md

   Learn how to set up and use the AuthZed provider.
 ---

-# Getting Started with AuthZed Cloud API Provider
+# Getting Started with AuthZed Provider

 This guide will walk you through the process of setting up and using the AuthZed provider with Terraform.
 You'll learn how to authenticate with [AuthZed Cloud API](https://www.postman.com/authzed/spicedb/collection/5fm402n/authzed-cloud-api), manage resources, and implement common access control patterns.